pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 Same Filtering tab allows to exclude both the columns and rows from replication.
 Columns - by unselecting checkboxes and rows by creation of the `Row-filtering expression`.

-Now Save the changes by button below.
+Now Save the changes by clicking the SAVE button below.
+_____
 ## Changing Subscription parameters

 On the Configurations tab, Subscriptions tab, right click the SUBSCRIPTION1 subscription.

 Select `User exits`

 User Exit Type should be default `Java Class`

 for the rest 2 lines the documentation has to be used to provide the exact correct string values:

 Google for `knowledge center infosphere data replication v11.4`

-Select IBM Documentation in results list
+Select `... - IBM Documentation` in results list

-On the knowledge center portal left navigation pane open secition `Change data capture(CDC) Replication` - `CDC Replication Engine for Kafka` - `Kafka custom operation processor (KCOP) for the CDC Replication Engine for Kafka` - `Enabling integrated Kafka custom operations processors (KCOP)`
+On the knowledge center portal left navigation pane open section `Change data capture(CDC) Replication` -> `CDC Replication Engine for Kafka` -> `Kafka custom operation processor (KCOP) for the CDC Replication Engine for Kafka` -> `Enabling integrated Kafka custom operations processors (KCOP)`

-Most common options are first and second in the documentation: "KcopDefaultBehaviourIntegrated" and "KcopMultiRowAvroLiveAuditIntegrated".
+Most common options: "KcopDefaultBehaviourIntegrated" and "KcopMultiRowAvroLiveAuditIntegrated".

 For some other cases the "KcopSingleRowAvroAuditIntegrated" can also be used.

 We will use KcopDefaultBehaviourIntegrated.
 Click the link and copy long Class name into Management Console window field Class Name under Configuration section of User Exits
 ```